-- 15.1.
-The Supplier shall provide a sufficient level of resource throughout the duration of the Contract to consistently deliver a quality service, in line with their Tender at Stage 2 of the Procurement.
-This includes the ability to flex resource as and when required. - 15.2.
-The Supplier has stated and agreed the required resources and services need to complete the deliverables in Work Package (A) (and will do if/when Work Package (B) is commissioned).
-As the Authority understands this may need to be flexible, the total cost for delivery of the Work Package also includes a contingency amount. - 15.3.
-If, during the delivery of the Work Package, the Supplier utilises more resource, or spends on additional Throughput Costs (one-off third party costs incurred to complete the deliverable to be fully defined at Stage 2) to service the Authority's requirements, it may charge for the additional costs on approval by the Authority, but such charge will be capped at the exhaustion of the contingency value that is agreed, after which, the Supplier will still be required to deliver to completion and to the Authority's satisfaction, but at its own cost. - 15.4.
+15.1.
+The Supplier shall provide a sufficient level of resource throughout the duration of the Contract to consistently deliver a quality service, in line with their Tender.
+This includes the ability to flex resource as and when required.
+It will however, not charge more than the People Costs agreed for Work Package (A), or any Statement of Work for Work Package (B).

+- 15.2.
+The Supplier has stated and agreed the required resources and services need to complete the deliverables in Work Package (A) (and will do if/when Work Package (B) is commissioned). - 15.3.
+If, during the delivery of the Work Package, the Supplier utilises more resource, or in the case of Work Package (A) spends on additional Throughput Costs (one-off third party costs incurred to complete the deliverable) to service the Authority's requirements it will need to be at the Supplier's cost. - 15.4.
 The Supplier shall ensure that staff understand the Authority's and Expo's vision and objectives and will provide excellent customer service to the Authority throughout the duration of the Contract.